helium/gateway-rs/README.md

 released settings file can be found in the [settings.toml](https://github.com/helium/gateway-rs/blob/main/config/settings.toml) file in this repo.
-Edit this file with specifics for your target platform and store it either at the default expected locaton `/etc/helium_gateway/settings.toml` or at a custom location of your choosing.
-If you store the file in a non default location you will need to pass the `-c` flag to the `helium_gateway` application as shown below in the [general usage section](#general-usage-info).
+Edit this file with specifics for your target platform and store it either at the default expected location`/etc/helium_gateway/settings.toml`or at a custom location of your choosing.
+If you store the file in a non-default location you will need to pass the`-c`flag to the`helium_gateway` application as shown below in the [general usage section](#general-usage-info).

 ### Using the ECC crypto chip